 How you teach math today has a big impact on how children approach solving math problems in the future.
 These techniques show some new ways to build confidence when approaching math with your preschoolers:

 Leave a comment or ask a question at the bottom of this page!

 Transform teaching math into storytelling, make-believe and a day of play.

 Engage preschoolers with the “Pulling Teeth” game by Mother Goose Time.
-First, begin by simply exploring with tongs and blocks.
-As children enjoy pretending to be a dentist pulling out teeth with the tongs they have success with the eye-hand coordination aspect of this activity.
-While the children play, tell a story about a time you lost teeth & count the amount of teeth lost with block teeth.
-Then, make a game of rolling a die and pulling out the same amount of teeth.
-Even if the child can’t yet count independently, he can participate by holding the tongs and removing the blocks.
+First begin by simply exploring with tongs and blocks.
+As children enjoy pretending to be a dentist pulling out teeth with the tongs, they have success with the hand-eye coordination aspect of this activity.
+While the children play, tell a story about a time you lost teeth and count the number of teeth lost with block teeth.
+Then make a game of rolling a die and pulling out the same amount of teeth.
+Even if the child can’t yet count independently, she can participate by holding the tongs and removing the blocks.

-This strength-based approach to teaching math, uses a skill that a child has mastered, the motor skill of using the tongs and then pairs it with something difficult such as counting the blocks.
+This strength-based approach to teaching math uses a skill that a child has mastered (the motor skill of using the tongs) and pairs it with something difficult, such as counting the blocks.

 Make it even more fun:

-Make math meaningful by planning activities that encourage the child to move and to participate in a story.
+Make math meaningful by planning activities that encourage the children to move and to participate in a story.
 This will build a foundation of confidence and excitement for doing math in later years.